paradite/reddit-post-classifier/README.md

 # Reddit Post Classifier

 This project is a simple classifier for Reddit posts.
-It uses a pre-trained model to classify posts as relevant or irrelevant.
+It uses pre-trained models to classify posts as relevant or irrelevant.

 Created by [16x Tracker](https://tracker.16x.engineer/)